destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/basics.md

 ## 📦 ReactNative / Overview

-You need to know that it is actually React Native and Expo.
-Should be able to answer questions about pros and const vs native apps.
+You need to know what React Native is and what things like Expo are.
+You should be able to answer questions about pros and cons of react native/expo vs native apps.

 ### 🎓 Learn